Strongpreneur#Business Growth Strategies

 This makes it obligatory for any manufacturer of an item, for which a mandatory standard has been set, to comply with such standards.

-The Nigerian economic scene was dominated by foreigners, prior to 1972.
+The Nigerian economic scene was dominated by foreigners, before 1972.
 Many businesses were owned and controlled by them.
 In February 1972, the Federal Military Government promulgated the Nigerian Enterprises Promotion Decree (1972), which sought to transfer the ownership and control of certain business enterprises to Nigerians.

 Schedule II under the 1972 indigenization decree was made up of those enterprises, in which Nigerians must have at least 40% equity interest by 31 March 1974.
 However, aliens could neither be owners nor part-owners of these enterprises, if their turnover or paid-up capital was less than 200,000 (N400) and 500,000 (N1,000,000) respectively.
 The thirty-three types manufacture, department stores, and supermarkets, construction, furniture manufacturer, bicycle marking, wires, nails, nuts, detergents and soaps, paint and cement.